BaseCase/data-viz-journal/_posts/2021-10-22-basic-tech.md

 ## Client: d3.js
 ![D3 Logo]({{site.url}}/img/d3_logo.webp){:class="small-image"}

 My client code will be simple HTML, CSS, and JavaScript, and to actually draw my data visualizations, I'll use industry standard [d3.js](https://d3js.org/).
 D3 is a bit complicated to learn to use, but its flexibility and power more than make up for this.
-I anticipate having to bash my head against d3 a fair number of times while getting it to do what I want, but I know the investment will be off in the long run.
+I anticipate having to bash my head against d3 a fair number of times while getting it to do what I want, but I know the investment will pay off in the long run.

 ## That's it!
 And that's everything!
 Like I said, I wanted to keep things nice and simple.
 This site is going to have at most a two-digit number of visitors at any time, so I really don't have to concern myself with anything more complex than this.